hotio/plex/README.md

 | stable   | Stable version                 | [![Build Status](https://cloud.drone.io/api/badges/hotio/docker-plex/status.svg?ref=refs/heads/stable)](https://cloud.drone.io/hotio/docker-plex) | ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/hotio/docker-plex/stable) |

 You can also find tags that reference a commit or version number.

+## Claim your server

+Go to [plex.tv/claim](https://www.plex.tv/claim) and login with your account, copy the claim code and add it to the environment variable like this `-e PLEX_CLAIM=claim-xxxxxxxxxxxxxxxxxxxx`.
+When starting the new plex server for the first time, the server will be added to your account.

+## Plex Pass

+If you are a Plex Pass member, you can enable the install of beta builds with `-e PLEX_PASS="yes"`.
+When the container starts, a version check is done for the latest beta and installed if a newer version is found.

 ## Configuration location